rackerlabs/rackspace-how-to/content/managed-operations/cloud-servers-with-managed-operations-support-for-windows.md

 - [Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/windows-server)

-**Note:** Detailed information about Linux support is located in [Linux Spheres of Support for Dedicated and Managed Operations](/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).
+**Note:** Detailed information about Linux support&reg; is located in [Linux Spheres of Support for Dedicated and Managed Operations](/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).

-### Web Servers
+### Web servers

-The Managed Operations service level supports the following types of web servers.
+The Managed Operations service level supports the following types of web servers:

 #### IIS 7, 7.5